acnewton/DataProvenance_in_ComputePipelines/_episodes/02-iRODS_FileHandling.md

 - "Querying is tricky"
 ---

-This episodes describes how to interact with your data in iRODS via the Python API.
+This episode describes how to interact with your data in iRODS via the Python API.

-You can use your own environment or start simply push the button which takes you to a completely prepared environment:
+You can use your own environment or start simply push the button which takes you to a Jupyter Notebook which you can use to run the iRODS commands explained in this lesson:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/acnewton/IntroPythonAPIiRODS/master)

 <!--<a href="http://binder.pangeo.io/v2/gh/jcrist/anacondacon-2019-tutorial/master">